Thursday, December 29, 2005

 Announcement Snarfed from Forrest

-Blue Blood Boutique!
+Blue Blood Boutique

 We're working on adding lots of cool stuff, in addition to the awesome new Blue Blood hoodies (as seen on the lovely Scar, below), stickers, and pins!